driessenslucas/researchproject/Thesis.md

 12. **Virtual Environment**: A simulated setting designed for training reinforcement learning agents, offering a controlled, risk-free platform for experimentation and learning.

-13. **Wheel Slippage**: A phenomenon where the wheels of a vehicle lose traction, causing them to spin without propelling the vehicle forward, often encountered in real-world scenarios with uneven terrain.
+13. **Wheel Slippage**: Loss of traction causing wheels to spin without moving the vehicle forward, common on uneven terrain.

-14. **Ultrasonic Distance Sensor (HC-SR04)**: A sensor that uses ultrasonic waves to measure distance, commonly employed in robotics for obstacle detection and navigation.
+14. **Ultrasonic Distance Sensor (HC-SR04)**: Measures distance using ultrasonic waves, used in robotics for obstacle detection and navigation

-15. **Over the air updates (OTA)**: A method of remotely updating software or firmware on devices, allowing for seamless upgrades and maintenance without physical access to the device.
+15. **Over the air updates (OTA)**: Remotely updates software or firmware, enabling seamless upgrades without physical access.

 16. **autonomous vehicle (AV):** A self-driving vehicle capable of navigating and operating without human intervention, relying on sensors, algorithms, and AI to perceive and interact with the environment.